-Peyman leads the Computational Imaging/Image Processing team, part of the Google Machine Perception in Google Research.
+Peyman leads the Computational Imaging team, part of the Google Machine Perception in Google Research.
 Prior to this, he was a Professor of Electrical Engineering at UC Santa Cruz from 1999-2014.
 He was Associate Dean for Research at the School of Engineering from 2010-12.
 From 2012-2014 he was on leave at Google-x, where he helped develop the imaging pipeline for Google Glass.
 Most recently, Peyman's team at Google developed the digital zoom pipeline for the Pixel phones, which includes the RAISR upscaling algorithm.

 Peyman has been keynote speaker at numerous technical conferences including Picture Coding Symposium (PCS), SIAM Imaging Sciences, SPIE, and the International Conference on Multimedia (ICME).
 Along with his students, he has won several best paper awards from the IEEE Signal Processing Society.